National Science Foundation S-STEM Scholarships

 NSF S-STEM scholars must

-- be a United States citizen, refugee alien or permanent resident alien.
+- be United States citizens, refugee aliens or permanent resident aliens.

 - be enrolled full-time and pursuing a BS degree in biochemistry, chemistry, computer science, environmental science, math, molecular biology or physics.

 - demonstrate financial need as defined by the US Department of Education rules for need-based federal financial aid.